ChainSafe/gossamer/dot/digest/README.md

 assigns block authorship rights over periods of time referred to as "slots", which are a subdivision of an "epoch".
 One of the benefits of BABE is that it is able to provide a blockchain runtime with secure, decentralized randomness.
 Furthermore, BABE seeks to ensure the liveness of a blockchain by defining multiple tiers of potential block producers for each epoch.
-BABE digests may contain 1 of 3 messages, each of which are described below.
+BABE digests may contain one of the three message types described below.

 ### Next Epoch